How to Start Your Own LLC in Alaska - Complete Guide

 You need an EIN if:

-Most Alaska LLCs must obtain a state business license from the Division of Corporations, Business and Professional Licensing.
+The majority of Alaska LLCs have to acquire a state business license, which is issued by the Division of Corporations, Business and Professional Licensing.

 8. Choose Your Tax Status